Dr Matt Henn is Professor of Social Research and is based within the Department of Social and Political Sciences.

 Teaching and learning

-His general teaching field is in the broad areas of citizenship and political participation and in research methods, and he contributes this teaching to a number of academic courses, including the MA Politics and the University's research training course for PhD research students.
+His general teaching field is in the broad areas of citizenship and political participation and in research methods, and he contributes this teaching to a number of academic courses, including the MA Politics and the MSc Politics and Public Policy.

 Matt has worked in the Higher Education sector since 1988.
 He started his career as a researcher in the Department of Economics and Politics at Nottingham Trent University (when it was called Nottingham Polytechnic), and in 1992 he joined the University of North London as a Lecturer in Social Science Research Methods.

 He returned to NTU in 1994 and was appointed Course Leader for the MSc Research Methods - a course that became an integral part of our PhD research degrees programme.
 He became a member of the Faculty Research Degrees Committee the following year (subsequently chairing that committee from 2002-2004).

-In 2004 he joined the Nottingham Trent University Graduate School and became Head of Research Degrees and Research Training for the College of Business, Law and Social Sciences; in 2012 he moved to the School of Social Sciences and is now the School Postgraduate Research Tutor for all PhD students.
-He continues to have an active role in strategic management of postgraduate research at School, College and university levels through membership of key committees and working parties across NTU.
+In 2004 he joined the Nottingham Trent University Graduate School and became Head of Research Degrees and Research Training for the College of Business, Law and Social Sciences; in 2012 he moved to the School of Social Sciences.

 During the last few years, Matt has been active in developing teaching and learning opportunities internationally, and these activities align with Nottingham Trent University's internationalising ambitions.
 For instance, he has presented key-note speeches and talks at several international events to inform and enhance curriculum development and educational policy for doctoral programmes, in countries such as Macedonia, Croatia, Saudi Arabia, Italy, Spain and Morocco.
 He has also set up a number of ERASMUS staff and doctoral mobility agreements with strategically selected partner universities in several countries.
-He wasd also a Visiting Professor for the 'Doctoral Research Methods Programme' at the Universitat Autonoma de Barcelona from 2010 until 2017.
+He was also a Visiting Professor for the 'Doctoral Research Methods Programme' at the Universitat Autonoma de Barcelona from 2010 until 2017.